 - A short description, maybe

-While I heartily encourage you to take a different approach than my own, here is the exact heuristic evaluation that I run for all of my Revise Express clients:
+While I strongly encourage you to take a different approach than our own, here, for reference, is the exact heuristic evaluation that we run for all of our Revise Express clients:

 Business & Positioning